Stoneheart trilogy: Ironhand

-In Ironhand, the gunner is imprisoned below the city in an old water tank.
-At the moment George and Edie set off to try and rescue him they are separated, as George is snatched into the air by the cat-faced gargoyle named Spout.
+In Ironhand, the Gunner is imprisoned below the city in an old water tank.
+At the moment George and Edie set off to try and rescue him they are separated, as George is snatched into the air by a cat-faced gargoyle named Spout.
 Edie sets off on her own.
 George is seemingly rescued from Spout by Ariel, a spit who is also an Agent of Fate come to ensure he takes The Hard Way.
 She takes him to receive the challenge issued by a statue called The Last Knight.
 He has to fight three duels: on land, on water and in the air.
 He is rescued from certain death on the end of the Knight's lance by the timely arrival of Spout who snatches him into the sky.
 George mends Spout's broken wing, and the two form a bond.
-Spout calls George 'Ironhand', though he pronounces it as 'Eigengang'.
 Although he has cheated death, the legacy of The Hard Way is inescapably carved into George's flesh, as three veins of marble, bronze and stone twine up his arm, each representing a duel to be fought.
 Each one will only stop moving fatally towards his heart as he fights and wins the duel it represents.

-Edie meanwhile has gone back to the Black Friar for help but, helped by an urchin-like statue named Little Tragedy, tries to escape the pub when it appears the Walker has come to the door.
-Only when they arrive at their destination through the mirrors does it become apparent that Tragedy has betrayed her to the Walker, since they are now in a past London, the London of the Frost Fair where she once glinted herself being killed.
+Edie meanwhile has gone back to the Black Friar for help but, helped by a statue named Little Tragedy, tries to escape the pub when it appears the Walker has come to the door.
+Only when they arrive at their destination through the mirrors does it become apparent that Tragedy has betrayed her to the Walker.
+Edie is now trapped in a past London, the London of the Frost Fair where she once glinted herself being killed.
 Meanwhile, the Gunner has discovered that the Walker has killed many glints and stolen their sea-glass heart stone in his search for power.
 He escapes the water tank by crawling through London's underground rivers, taking the stones with him.
-He expects to die at midnight (turn o' day) but survives because George stands his watch on his plinth in his place.
+He expects to die at midnight but survives because George stands watch on his plinth thereby taking his place.